JulienFr/rubis-osgi/README.md

 	$ vi user.properties

-4. Move to the `servlets` directory.

-	$ cd servlets

-5. Edit the file `src/java/edu/rice/rubis/servlets/Config.java` to set the following properties
+4. Edit the file `src/edu/rice/rubis/servlets/Config.java` to set the following properties
- * `J2eeContainerPath`: this is the path to the J2EE container (e.g., if you use Apache Tomcat this is the same of `$CATALINA_HOME`).
  * `DatabaseConnectionStrategy`: this is the type of strategy you want to use to connect to the database.
    You can choose among the following values:
    - `UNPOOLED_DRIVERMANAGER_DB_CONNECTION_STRATEGY`: don't use connection pooling and connect to the database by means the `java.sql.DriverManager` class.
    - `POOLED_DRIVERMANAGER_DB_CONNECTION_STRATEGY`: use connection pooling and connect to the database by means the `java.sql.DriverManager` class.
    - `DATASOURCE_DB_CONNECTION_STRATEGY`: setup and manage database connections by means of `javax.sql.DataSource` class (recommended).

-6. Edit the database properties
+5. Edit the database properties
    - If you chose `DATASOURCE_DB_CONNECTION_STRATEGY` as database connection strategy, you have to edit the context file to set properties to a proper value:

-     $ vi web/META-INF/context.xml
+     $ vi META-INF/context.xml

-   - Otherwise, if you chose either `UNPOOLED_DRIVERMANAGER_DB_CONNECTION_STRATEGY` or`POOLED_DRIVERMANAGER_DB_CONNECTION_STRATEGY` as database connection strategy, you have to create a property file in `src/conf/dbms.property` directory (optionally, replace `dbms` with the name of your DBMS).
+   - Otherwise, if you chose either `UNPOOLED_DRIVERMANAGER_DB_CONNECTION_STRATEGY` or`POOLED_DRIVERMANAGER_DB_CONNECTION_STRATEGY` as database connection strategy, you have to create a property file in `dbms.property` directory (optionally, replace `dbms` with the name of your DBMS).
-     For instance, if you use MySQL you can edit the file `src/conf/mysql.properties` to set properties to a proper value (e.g., the host name where the DBMS runs).
+     For instance, if you use MySQL you can edit the file `mysql.properties` to set properties to a proper value (e.g., the host name where the DBMS runs).

-	 $ vi src/conf/mysql.properties
+	 $ vi mysql.properties

-     Then you have to edit the file `src/java/edu/rice/rubis/servlets/Config.java` and change the value of `DatabaseProperties` to point to the name of your `dbms.property` file.
+     Then you have to edit the file `src/edu/rice/rubis/servlets/Config.java` and change the value of `DatabaseProperties` to point to the name of your `dbms.property` file.
      If you use MySQL, you can use the default value.

-7. Copy the JAR file of the JDBC database driver in `$RUBIS_HOME/lib`.
+6. Copy the JAR file of the JDBC database driver in `$RUBIS_HOME/lib`.
    For instance, if you use MySQL you have to copy the Connector/J JAR file in that location:

    $ cp mysql-connector-java-5.1.22-bin.jar lib/

-8. Run Ant:
+7. Run Ant, this will build the project and create the jar into the out directory

-	$ ant clean all
+	$ ant export

-9. Copy the WAR file to your container.
-   For instance, if you use Apache Tomcat:

-   $ cp dist/rubis\_servlets.war $CATALINA\_HOME/webapps/

-10. Try to connect to the RUBiS web application by pointing your browser at the RUBiS home page.
-    For instance:

-   $ elinks localhot:8080/rubis\_servlets

 ## References